Te Miro: Transport

-The main access to Te Miro is from Te Miro Road, which provides access through Cambridge to the Waikato Expressway, which is a 4 lane motorway to Auckland.
-State Highway 1 south of Cambridge connects to Tauranga, Rotorua and Taupo in the southeast.
+The main access to Te Miro is from Te Miro Road, which provides access through Cambridge to the Waikato Expressway, a 4 lane motorway to Auckland.
+State Highway 1 south of Cambridge connects to Tauranga, Rotorua and Taupō in the southeast.
 Hamilton Airport, 25 minutes drive from Te Miro, is the nearest airport and provides daily flights to all New Zealand's main centres.
 Auckland International Airport is about a 2-hour drive from Te Miro.

+Media

+Cambridge has two local newspapers, the Cambridge News and the Cambridge Edition.

+There is a Facebook page that is used to share and request information and resources.

 Sport

 Te Miro is the home of the Te Miro Mountain Bike Park which provides 7 kilometres of mountain bike and jogging trails of various levels of difficulty.

 Education

 Te Miro School is a co-educational state primary school located in Te Miro Village.